MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

    > **Note**: We are creating a single logical volume per each volume group

-1. In the Cloud Shell pane, in the SSH session to az12001a-vm0, format the logical volumes by running:
+1. Format the logical volumes by running:

    ```cli
    mkfs.xfs /dev/vg_hana_data/hana_data -m crc=1